Iris DeMent: Music and career

-DeMent was inspired to write her first song, "Our Town," by a drive through a boarded-up Midwest town at the age of 25.
-The song lyrics came to her "exactly as it is now," without need for re-writing, and she realized then that songwriting was her calling.
-"Our Town" was played during the closing scene for the final episode (July 26, 1995) of CBS's television series Northern Exposure.
-The song has been recorded by Kate Rusby, Kate Brislin & Jody Stecher and Trampled by Turtles.
+In 1986, at age 25, DeMent was inspired to write her first song, "Our Town", when driving through a boarded-up Midwest town.
+The song lyrics came to her "exactly as it is now", with no need for re-writing, and she realized then that songwriting was her calling.

+In 1995, "Our Town" was played during the closing scene for the final episode (July 26, 1995) of the CBS television series Northern Exposure.
+The song has been recorded by Kate Rusby, Kate Brislin & Jody Stecher, and Trampled by Turtles.

-Her first album, Infamous Angel, was released in 1992 on the Rounder-Philo label and explored such themes as religious skepticism, small-town life, and human frailty.
-"Let the Mystery Be" has been covered by a number of artists, including 10,000 Maniacs and Alice Stuart, and was used in the opening scenes of the film Little Buddha.
-In the fall of 2015, a version of "Let the Mystery Be" from the Transatlantic Sessions became the musical theme for the opening credits of the HBO series The Leftovers, replacing the original "Main Title Theme" composed by Max Richter, and it would once again serve as the opening theme for the series finale.
+DeMent's first album, Infamous Angel (1992), was released on the Rounder-Philo label, exploring such themes as religious skepticism, small-town life, and human frailty.
+"Let the Mystery Be" has been covered by a number of artists, including 10,000 Maniacs (whose 'Unplugged' version featured Talking Heads' David Byrne), as well as Alice Stuart.
+It was also used in the opening scenes of the film Little Buddha (1993).

+In the fall of 2015, a version of "Let the Mystery Be" from the Transatlantic Sessions became the musical theme for the opening credits of the second season of the HBO series The Leftovers, replacing the original "Main Title Theme" composed by Max Richter, and it would once again serve as the opening theme for the third-season series finale.

-In her second album, My Life, released in 1994, she continued the personal and introspective approach.
-The record is dedicated to her father, who died two years earlier.
+In her second album, My Life (1994), DeMent continued her personal and introspective approach.
+The record is dedicated to her father, who had died two years earlier.
 My Life was nominated for a Grammy Award in the Best Contemporary Folk Album category.
+It also appeared in season 2, episode 7 of the TV show Handmaids Tale.

-DeMent's third album, The Way I Should, was released in 1996.
-Featuring the protest song "Wasteland of the Free", it is DeMent's most political work.
+DeMent's third album, The Way I Should (1996), featuring the protest song "Wasteland of the Free", has been DeMent's most political work.
 It covers topics such as sexual abuse, religion, government policy, and Vietnam.

-DeMent sang the duet "Bell Bottomed Tear" as part of The Beautiful South's Much Later with Jools live special in 1997.
+In 1997, DeMent sang the duet "Bell Bottomed Tear" as part of The Beautiful South's Much Later with Jools live special.